Around France

 Bastide Rose in Thor -Dinner and overnight

-Discovering that Bastide Rose had a fine restaurant onsite was an added reason for staying for two nights.
+Discovering that Bastide Rose had a fine restaurant on site was an added reason for staying for two nights.
 The mastermind of the kitchen is Poppy’s son, Emmanuel de Menthon.

 La Bastide Rose for dinner